CS2103AUG2016-W11-C2/main/src/test/data/ManualTesting/testScript.md

 | Day of the week | Wed, Wednesday       |
 | Relative date   | today, tmr, next wed |

+ > If no year is specified, it is always assumed to be the current year.
  > It is possible to specify the year before or after the month-day pair in the first 3 formats (e.g. 1/23/2016 or 2016 1 Oct)
  > The day of the week refers to the following week.
 For example, today is Sunday (30 Oct).
 Agendum will interpret Wednesday and Sunday as 2 Nov and 6 Nov respectively (a week from now).